Vos back to dominant form overwhelming opposition to win Ladies Tour of Norway - Cycling Weekly

 Coming just days after a similar event in Sweden, Boels-Dolmans were touted as one of the favourites.
 However, with some key personnel missing it was Sunweb who took the honours with a convincing display.

-Again it was Sunweb who instigated this split, riding hard on the up and down technical circuits, but once again they were unable to take advantage.
+Again it was Sunweb who instigated this splintering, riding hard on the up and down technical circuits, but once again they were unable to take advantage.

 Used in this year’s men’s race, the final sprint was uphill for the final 800 metres, and suited Vos down to the ground, however the Dutchwoman had reckoned without Kasia Niewiadoma (Canyon-SRAM) who attacked early.